github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 ```

 In your cloud provider's OIDC configuration, configure the `sub` condition to require that claims must include a specific value for `repository_owner`.
-For example: `"repository_owner: "monalisa""`
+For example: `"sub": "repository_owner:monalisa"`

 #### Example: Requiring a reusable workflow